contactandyc/another-c-library/12_red_black_tree.md

 ## Quick recap of when tree becomes invalid
 - The node to erase has no children, is black, and has a parent.
 The node's parent is invalid.
 - The node to erase has two children, the successor was originally black, and the successor did not have a right child.
-The successor's original parent is invalid (this is the successor itself when the successor is to the right of the node_to_erase, since it replaced its parent).
+The successor's original parent is invalid (this is the successor itself when the successor is to the right of the node_to_erase since it replaced its parent).

-It's worth noting that when you erase a node and use a successor, that you are really erasing the successor and putting it in place of the node to erase.
-That's why in the first case, the parent of the node to erase is used and in the second case, the parent of the successor is used.
+It's worth noting that when you erase a node and use a successor, that you are erasing the successor and putting it in place of the node to erase.
+That's why in the first case, the parent of the node to erase is used, and in the second case, the parent of the successor is used.

 ## fix_color_for_erase